flexi-framework/elexi/doc/issues/Readme.md

 Currently, SurfStates can only be visualized with paraviewposti.<br/>
 - Step 1: Move SurfState to normal state file.<br/>
 - Step 2: Create a multiblock reader for the supersampled surface faces.<br/>

+# Extended RHS
+No additional lifting if the lift force is caluclated only!